lttng/lttng-docs/contents/using-lttng/controlling-tracing/sending-trace-data-over-the-network.md

 </pre>

 The URL format is described in the output of `lttng create --help`.
-The above example will use the default ports; the `--ctrl-url` and `--data-url` options may be used to set the control and data URLs individually.
+The above example uses the default ports; the `--ctrl-url` and `--data-url` options may be used to set the control and data URLs individually.

-Once this basic setup is completed and the connection is established, you may use the `lttng` tool on the target machine as usual; everything you do will be transparently forwarded to the remote machine if needed.
+Once this basic setup is completed and the connection is established, you may use the `lttng` tool on the target machine as usual; everything you do is transparently forwarded to the remote machine if needed.
-For example, a parameter changing the maximum size of trace files will have an effect on the distant relay daemon actually writing the trace.
+For example, a parameter changing the maximum size of trace files only has an effect on the distant relay daemon actually writing the trace.